iescandon/arethetrailsopen/README.md

 ## Credits

 <!-- Worked with my tutor Ivan Popov, my TA Peter Winston, and my professor Tish Mcneel . -->

+Jumbotron photo by Andhika Soreng on Unsplash.
+Marker photo by Freepik on Flaticon.com.
+Favicon photo by Freepik on Flaticon.com

 ## Tests